Macadam: McAdam's influence

 McAdam's renown is his effective and economical construction, which was a great improvement over the methods used by his generation.
-He emphasized that roads could be constructed for any kind of traffic, and he helped to alleviate the resentment travelers felt toward increasing traffic on the roads.
+He emphasised that roads could be constructed for any kind of traffic, and he helped to alleviate the resentment travellers felt toward increasing traffic on the roads.
 His legacy lies in his advocacy of effective road maintenance and management.
 He advocated a central road authority with trained professional officials who could be paid a salary that would keep them from corruption.
 These professionals could give their entire time to these duties and be held responsible for their actions.

 Water-bound macadam

 McAdam's road building technology was applied to roads by other engineers.
 One of these engineers was Richard Edgeworth, who filled the gaps between the surface stones with a mixture of stone dust and water, providing a smoother surface for the increased traffic using the roads.
 This basic method of construction is sometimes known as water-bound macadam.
 Although this method required a great deal of manual labour, it resulted in a strong and free-draining pavement.
 Roads constructed in this manner were described as "macadamized."